mattix7771/Group_8_SEM_CW/use-cases/use-case-4.md

-# USE CASE: 4 Produce a Report on the top N populated countries in the world where N is provided by the user.
+# USE CASE: 4 Produce Reports on the population of people.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-The organisation has asked to produce a report on the top N populated countries where N is provided by the user.
+An analyst has asked to produce reports on the population of people who are living and not living in cities.

 ### Scope